<< Yesterday

 1972 Paul Owens replaces himself when he introduces Danny Ozark as Philadelphia's new manager.
 After firing Frank Lucchesi, Owens, the team's general manager, took over the managerial reins in July to get a closer look at the last-place Phillies, a team finishing with a 59-97 record.

-1979 Edward Bennett Williams buys the Orioles for a reported $12.3 million from Jerold Hoffberger.
-The successful trial attorney will own the club until 1988, and under his ownership, the team will sign a new long-term lease with the city of Baltimore that will pay for the innovative Oriole Park at Camden Yards, a ballpark he will not live to see.
+1979 Successful trial attorney Edward Bennett Williams buys the Orioles from Jerold Hoffberger for a reported $12.3 million and will own the club until 1988.
+Under his ownership, the team will sign a new long-term lease with the city of Baltimore that will pay for the innovative Oriole Park at Camden Yards, a ballpark he will not live to see.

 1982 Doug Rader becomes the twelfth manager in the Rangers' twelve-year history, replacing Darrell Johnson, the term's former third base coach who took over for the dismissed Don Zimmer on an interim basis at the end of July.
 The 38-year-old skipper, who managed the Padres' Triple-A club for the past three years, will compile a 155-200 (.437) record during his two-plus season with Texas.